rajbos/rajbos.github.io/_posts/2021-11-26-GitHub-magic-files.md

 ###### Photo by <a href="https://unsplash.com/@art_maltsev?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Artem Maltsev</a> on <a href="https://unsplash.com/s/photos/magic?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 # Overview
 A list of all the magic files / links that I came across in GitHub.
+I also created a LinkedIn Learning Course for ~25 of these files, with more detail how to use them.
+You can find that course on [LinkedIn Learning](https://www.linkedin.com/learning/25-github-configuration-files-you-should-be-using).

 |Filename|Location|.github repo support|Description|Docs|
 |---|---|---|---|---|